They hold resources relating to the history of Yorkshire. They then make them accessible to anyone who wishes to consult them.

 The knowledgeable and helpful staff are always on hand to help if you require assistance.

-Opening hours can be found by visiting their visiting the record office page.
+Opening hours can be found by visiting their visiting the archive page.

-The Record Office is a short distance from the railway station and town centre.
+The Archive is a short distance from the railway station and town centre.
 A small car park is situated at the front of the building and additional parking is available behind the establishment.
 A pay and display car park is 5-10 minutes walk from the Archive.

 It is necessary to book before visiting in order to avoid disappointment and it is also prudent to check they do not have to close between 1pm and 2pm before you visit.